 Each Subject Area Committee will remain intact through an entire curriculum-instruction-assessment cycle.
 It meets regularly in the first year to create the curriculum and then less often in subsequent years when the curriculum is in place.
 Once the curriculum has been validated (during the second year of the cycle), the district can begin collecting various types of data to inform instruction and assessment.

 Once the curriculum is in place, the next steps in the model consist of creating a pacing guide, organizing teaching materials, and building an Instructional Planning Resource (IPR) to facilitate daily planning.

 CLI’s IPR is a valuable tool containing information pertaining to outcomes, criteria, assessment, teaching methods, student activities, and resources.

 The final phase of the curriculum cycle is creating and validating common assessments aligned to the new local curriculum.
-During this phase, the subject area committee (SAC) will receive detailed training in the areas of test construction, test administration, and scoring.
+During this phase, the Subject Area Committee will receive detailed training in the areas of assessment construction, administration, and scoring.

 Most districts will complete assessment validation within the fourth year of the curriculum cycle, with the Subject Area Committee meeting only a couple of times to make revisions.
 After completing all phases of the CLI Model, your district will have a K-12 aligned curriculum which serves as the basis for all instruction in that content area.
 Your teachers will have unified expectations for their students and targets to aim for.
 Their instruction will be aligned and their assessments will be valid and reliable measurements of student learning.